My profile picture in a circle My profile picture

 Teaching

-I believe usability principles and visualization techniques can significantly enhance students' understanding of complex and abstract concepts.
+I believe that usability principles and visualization techniques can really help students grasp complex and abstract concepts.

 You can check my projects here.